cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 ```

-`Collection initializer` is quite helpful when we want to initialize collection with well know number of items, but what if we want to setup collection with a dynamic number of elements?
-There is less know syntax which allows for that which looks as follows:
+`Collection initializer` is quite helpful when we want to initialize collection with a well known number of items, but what if we want to set up collection with a dynamic number of elements?
+There is a less known syntax which allows for that, and it looks as follows:

 ```cs
 var obj = new CustomType